-Details of movements in the retained profits of the Company during the year ended 30 June 2020 are set out on page 95 of this annual report.
+Details of movements in the retained profits of the Company during the year ended 30 June 2023 are set out on page 99 of this annual report.

-As at 30 June 2020, the Company's reserves available for distribution, calculated in accordance with the provisions of sections 254T and 588G of the Corporations Act, amounted to AUD\$14.9 million.
+As at 30 June 2023, the Company's reserves available for distribution, amounted to AUD\$9.7 million.